How Payments Work

 What if I disagree with how my payment was calculated?

-If you think your payment was calculated incorrectly, you can contact the program and ask to have your file reassessed.
+If you think your payment was calculated incorrectly, you can contact the program team and ask to have your file reassessed.

 How long will I receive payments?